Font Management in macOS, by Kurt Lang

 1) There is still one noticeable bug in the Sonoma version of Font Book that needs to be corrected.
 But otherwise, it’s actually now a pretty decent font manager.

 1) Simple, straightforward interface.
 Even simpler than Font Book, which may appeal to novices.

-2) Can disable all of the Supplemental folder fonts, or any combination of them you want.
+2) Can disable all of the Supplemental folder fonts, or any combination of them you want (pre-Ventura).

-1) No method in RightFont to add duplicate fonts to handle modified versions.
+1) No method in RightFont to handle duplicate fonts.

 1) Can create full sets that include font names already in other sets.

 2) Activates all fonts in place.
 No copies are created.

 3) Lets you decide which font to activate or keep active when opening a conflicting font.